 Under Bush, the employment-population ratio dropped 3.8 percentage points, from 64.4 percent to 60.6 percent.
 Under Obama, it fell another 2.4 percentage points by October 2013, but since has regained half of that loss and now sits at 59.3 percent.
 With continued steady job gains, Obama could leave office with a net positive increase.

 Again, Obama’s overall record bests Bush’s … lest you thought Bush’s near-doubling of the unemployment rate was due to millions of people rushing to get back into the job hunt.

 Bush vs. Obama: Corporate Profits

-It may be true that we have not solved this deeply difficult problem during the Obama presidency.
-But considering that under Bush, corporations did worse than under Obama, household income still fell and private sector jobs were lost, perhaps conservative economic policies should not be our North Star.
+A big debate awaits us on how we solve the problem of stagnant wages holding back middle-class prosperity.
+Considering that under Bush, corporations did worse than under Obama, household income still fell and private sector jobs were lost, perhaps conservative economic policies should not be our North Star.

 Note: This post was originally published on August 18, 2014, then updated on December 8, 2014.
 This version was rewritten December 4, 2015 using updated statistics.